-As disclosed in Note 2, Restructuring Transaction, the Company is currently operating under the Order issued by the MIA.
-Pursuant to this Order, the Company is restricted from paying dividends without the prior approval of the Commissioner of the MIA.
+As disclosed in Note 3, Restructuring Transaction, the Company is currently operating under the Order issued by the MIA.
+Pursuant to this Order, the Company is restricted from paying dividends or making payments to the surplus note holders without the prior approval of the Commissioner of the MIA.
 In addition, under Maryland insurance law, the Company may pay a dividend without the prior approval of the Commissioner of the MIA from earned surplus, as defined, subject to the maintenance of a minimum-capital requirement, and the dividend, which, together with all dividends declared or distributed by it during the preceding twelve months, may not exceed the lesser of 10% of policyholders' surplus shown on its last annual statement, or net investment income, as defined, for such twelve-month period.
-In addition, as part of the Company's restructuring discussed in Note 2, the surplus notes restrict the Company from paying dividends without the prior approval of the surplus note holders.
-The Company has negative earned surplus and therefore, is not able to pay dividends in 2015 other than extraordinary dividends as allowed by the MIA.
-No dividends were paid during 2015 or 2014.
+In addition, pursuant to the Restructuring Transaction discussed in Note 3, the surplus notes restrict the Company from paying dividends without the prior approval of the surplus note holders.
+The Company has negative earned surplus and therefore, is not able to pay dividends in 2016 other than extraordinary dividends as allowed by the MIA.
+No dividends or payments to surplus note holders were made during 2016 or 2015.

-The portion of unassigned surplus reduced by each item below at December 31, 2015 and 2014, is as follows:
+The portion of unassigned surplus reduced by each item below at December 31, 2016 and 2015 is as follows: